 PR-07) Nice to have: [DIVERSE] The remote passive participant can ask a question or comment without getting the floor, in an informal manner, e.g. by sending an instant message.
 Somehow this question or comment will be perceived and potentially answered – depending on the resources available at the meeting and the working group’s policy.

-Editor’s Note: Informal discussion facilities during the meeting, e.g by means of a CHAT facility, the use cases that they support, and the interaction by different roles in the meeting are FFS.
+NOTE: Informal discussion facilities during the meeting, e.g by means of a CHAT facility, the use cases that they support, and the interaction by different roles in the meeting are not covered in this study.
 In general, these activities in meetings are informal, though sometimes the chat session is used to flag errors or request numbers from the secretary.

 5.3.3 Remote Active Participant